BanuPrakash/React/README.md

 ----

-For Unit testing: dependecies has to be mocked
+For Unit testing: dependencies has to be mocked

 ```
 <FriendRow